johanbrandhorst/blog/content/post/plugin-versioning.md

 ## A different approach

 What if we could combine the best of the tool dependencies workflow with the best of the BSR remote plugin execution workflow?
-I was recently introduced to an elegant solution that avoids _almost_ all the problems listed above.
+[Andrew Allen](https://andrewzallen.com) recently introduced me to an elegant solution that avoids _almost_ all the problems listed above.
 The basic idea is to use tool dependencies when we're forced to, and explicitly versioned plugins when we can, downloaded, built and run at execution time.
 Let me illustrate with an example.

 > If you just want to see the code, I've put together an
 > [example repo](https://github.com/johanbrandhorst/go-protobuf-plugin-versioning-example).